Hamilton County Soil and Water Conservation District

 Submission Procedures for Rule 5-Storm Water Pollution Prevention Plans (SWPPP Review)

-Applicable Projects: The Hamilton County Soil and Water Conservation Districts reviews the Storm Water Pollution Prevention Plan for construction projects that exceed one acre and are owned by Carmel, Fishers, Westfield, Noblesville, Cicero, Arcadia or Hamilton County.
+Applicable Projects: The Hamilton County Soil and Water Conservation District reviews the Storm Water Pollution Prevention Plan for construction projects that exceed one acre and are owned by Carmel, Fishers, Westfield, Noblesville, Cicero, Arcadia, or Hamilton County.
 Through agreement, we also review plans for all projects within the town limits of Sheridan and Arcadia.

 Submission Guidelines: A digital copy of the Stormwater Pollution Prevention Plan (SWPPP) must be submitted below.
-Submissions must include name, address, email address and phone number of the contact person for question pertaining to the plan.
+Submissions must include the name, address, email address, and phone number of the contact person for questions pertaining to the plan.
+A h

-Hard copy of quarter sheets may also be submitted directly to our office.
+ard copy of the quarter sheets may also be submitted directly to our office.

-Plan Review Process: Plans are reviewed in order that they are received.
+Plan Review Process: Plans are reviewed in the order that they are received.
 The Rule provides 14 days for review.
-We will attempt to provide review in one week.
+We will attempt to provide a review in one week.
 The Standard Technical Review and Comment Form will be emailed to the contact person with any comments.
-If you have questions about the review, contact Ginger Davis.
 It can be advantageous for the designer and reviewer to meet and discuss a plan- especially complex ones.
 This meeting can take place before or after submission.

 Revisions: If revised plans need to be submitted, please submit only those sheets that have been changed.
-These can be submitted digitally in pdf format or hard copy.
-Contact Ginger Davis for best delivery method for
+These can be submitted digitally in .pdf format or hard copy.

 Contact Information: